Financial Aid

 • Calculations are completed using the U.S. Department of Education’s Return of Title IV, HEA formula, student’s attendance and withdrawal date, and are based upon the period of enrollment.

 3. FAS will return the amount of any unearned portion of the Title IV funds for which the school is responsible within 45 calendar days of the date the official notice of withdrawal was provided.
-This could result in the student owing a balance to the university.

 4. FAS will provide the student with a letter explaining any returns that have been made to the Title IV, HEA programs on the student’s behalf as a result of withdrawing.